-It should be noted that purchase of the textbook is not mandatory, but it is highly recommended.
-The Smartwork5 homework system will be set up for this particularly course and suggested homework will be regularly posted.
-Please note the Smartwork 5 homework system is different from the Blackboard system which everyone enrolled in this course will have full access.
-Please see posted and use the Smartwork 5 guideline on how to access from hppts://digital.wwnorton.com/biochem.
+The purchase of the textbook is not absolutely required, but it is highly recommended.
+We'll use Smartwork5 homework system accompanied with the textbook for extra suggested questions.
+Smartwork 5 homework system is different from Quercus to which everyone enrolled in this course will have full access.
+See posted guideline on how to access and use the Smartwork 5 from the website: hppts://digital.wwnorton.com/biochem.
 You are required to sign up with your UofT student email address.
 Everyone could sign up the online homework system by choosing "I want to sign up for free trial access" which let you to access the system for 21 days.
+See the following evaluation section for bonus marks if finishing Smartwork 5 questions.

-Alternative textbooks: many other biochemistry textbooks cover similar topics and they all provide valuable explanation on protein biochemistry concepts.
+Alternative readings: many other biochemistry textbooks cover similar topics, and they all provide valuable explanation on protein biochemistry concepts.
 These textbooks include but not limited to Biochemistry: the molecular basis of life (McKee and McKee); Biochemistry (Voet et al.); Biochemistry (Berg et al.); Principles of Biochemistry (Horton or Moran et al.); Biochemistry (Garrett et al.)

-However, ONLY materials covered in class or assigned to read will be tested.
+However, ONLY materials covered in class or those assigned for reading will be tested.